What Does It Mean to Be a Mentor – Mentorship

 There’s a Scripture I’ve been waiting and watching to see fulfilled for many years: “Your people will volunteer freely in the day of Your power; In holy array, from the womb of the dawn, Your youth are to You as the dew”(Ps.
 110:3 NASB).

 This day of power is NOW!
 I asked the Lord recently how I would know when this day would be here.
 A while later I was praying for confirmation to know if I should start a writers’ group after a lady asked me to help her.
 An image came up on Facebook from times past where I had the option to share it.
-I did, but instead of it going to my timeline and the news feed for all my friends to see, I received a message through this one lady saying, “That’s nice!”
+I did, but instead of it going to my timeline and the news feed for all my friends to see, I received a message through this one lady saying, “That’s nice!”–from a lady who had asked me to help her learn to write.

 The image had gone directly to her, chosen from all my friends, and not on my timeline at all.
 The Lord spoke to my heart, “This is what I mean about the day of my power.
 I will get your message supernaturally to the right people, at the right time, in the right way as you are willing to share.”